Niggling Ankle Pain and Injuries

 A later blog on “Preventive and Rehabilitative Exercises for Ankle Stability” will highlight specific foot and ankle stability exercises you can do at home each day to improve ankle stability and prevent ankle sprains.

 You may be interested to know that The Foot Practice provides 3D Gait Analysis.
 Correcting your walk is an essential part of the healing process and prevention for ankle sprain.
-If you want to get on the path to healing and stronger ankles, contact us today.
+If you want to get on the path to healing, find out more about how our clinic treats sprained ankles.